Pearl (2022 film): Plot

-Pearl's affluent sister-in-law, Mitsy, tells her of an audition being held to find new dancers for a traveling troupe, which Pearl envisions as a way out of her circumstance.
-She later sneaks out of the house at night and visits the projectionist, who shows her A Free Ride, an illicit stag film he acquired in France.
-He encourages Pearl to pursue her dreams.
-Pearl comments that she cannot abandon her family, and that she wishes "they would just die."
+Pearl hears from Mitsy, her wealthy sister-in-law, of an audition to find new dancers for a troupe around the state, and envisions it as her ticket out of spending her life living on the farm and having to care for her father.
+She later visits the projectionist, who shows her the illicit stag film A Free Ride and encourages her to pursue her dreams.
+Pearl comments that she cannot abandon her family and she says, "If only they would just die."